 - Mining and mineral processing — tailings clarification, thickener feed, water recovery.
 The high molecular weight (15-28M Da) creates large, fast-settling flocs from fine mineral particles.

-- Drinking water treatment — used as a coagulant aid after alum or ferric dosing.
-Must be NSF/ANSI 60 certified with residual monomer ≤0.05%.
+- regulated water treatment — used as a coagulant aid after alum or ferric dosing.
+Must be document-supported with residual monomer ≤0.05%.

 - Industrial wastewater with inorganic solids — electroplating, metal finishing, sand washing, stone cutting.